zpok3/Waters-of-Life/README.md

 >
 > Note: The default location `C:\Modlists\WOL` that is set by Wabbajack 4.0.0.0+ should work just fine.

+> [!tip]
+> Due to a [Wabbajack bug](https://github.com/wabbajack-tools/wabbajack/issues/2782) that prevents the automated download of Google Drive files, it's recommended to manually download [Pintocat's Metro Map replacer](https://taleoftwowastelands.com/viewtopic.php@t=7779) manually and place it into the downloads folder of where you want to install the modlist.
+> - If you're installing to the default location selected by Wabbajack you can use the following command in the terminal to quickly create the installation directory:
+> ```
+> mkdir C:\Modlists\WOL\downloads
+> ```
+> You can also just skip this and proceed with the installation.
+You'll still need to manually download the file and place it into the downloads folder after Wabbajack downloads everything since the installation will fail due to the aforemented Wabbajack bug.

 5. Click `Install` to begin the installation.
 6. Accept the Nexus Mods API request.
 7. If you are not a Premium user you will need to manually click download for each mod.
 8. Once complete, Wabbajack will show a green `Installation Complete` screen.
-> [!important]
-> As of version 1.2.6 you will have to manually download [Pintocat's Metro Map replacer](https://taleoftwowastelands.com/viewtopic.php@t=7779) and place it into the modlist's downloads folder, then click `Retry`.
-This is due to a Wabbajack bug where automated Google Drive downloads don't work, specifically for files under 100MB from what I've observed.
-They are aware of the [issue](https://github.com/wabbajack-tools/wabbajack/issues/2782).

 > [!tip]
 > If you see a red `Installation Failed` screen, try log-in again through the Wabbajack settings, then reinstall the list to the same folder.